Switch from WPMU Domain Mapping to Mercator

 The other is that a future integration with CUNY's SSO may depend on this redirect behavior.
 There are many details to work out on that end, but I assume that part of the process will be for the IDP to send identity headers back to a central URL - maybe commons.gc.cuny.edu/wp-login.php? - from which point we will redirect to the originally requested URL.

-#5 Updated by Raymond Hoh about 1 year ago
+#5 Updated by Raymond Hoh over 1 year ago

 Thanks for testing, Boone.